RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}

-3. The OKTA login screen will appear, enter the credentials and click **Sign In**
+3. The OKTA login screen will appear.
+Enter the credentials and click **Sign In**.

     {{<image filename="images/rc/saml/okta_saml_app_int_14.png" alt="" >}}{{</image>}}

 4. If the test has succeeded, you will see the following screen.
 Your local account is now considered a SAML account.
-In order to login to SM going forward, you click on the **Sign in with SSO** button.
+In order to log in to SM going forward, click **Sign in with SSO**.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}

-5. In the screen, enter your SAML email and click *Login*
+5. Enter your SAML email and click **Login**.

     {{<image filename="images/rc/saml/okta_saml_app_int_15.png" alt="" >}}{{</image>}}

 6. If there is only one user defined in the SM account, you will get the following popup window.
-Click on the **confirm** to convert the local user to a SAML user.
+Click **Confirm** to convert the local user to a SAML user.

-    * The user will be converted into a SAML user, and thus it is a good practice to have one more local user other than a SAML user.
+    * The user will be converted into a SAML user.
+It is a good practice to have one more local user other than a SAML user.

     {{<image filename="images/rc/saml/okta_saml_app_int_16.png" alt="" >}}{{</image>}}